-- Demonstrate how AFC will protect children who receive our services. - Provide staff, volunteers and partner organisations with the overarching principles that guide our approach to child protection.
+- To demonstrate how Action for Conservation will protect children who receive our services. - To provide staff, volunteers and partner organisations with the overarching principles that guide our approach to child protection.

 LEGAL FRAMEWORK

 This policy has been drawn up on the basis of law and guidance that seeks to protect children, namely: